 In addition to low Na+ intake and high K+ intake, other factors that may contribute to the absence of hypertension and lack of blood pressure increase with age among the Yanomami Indians are as follows: their low body mass index and the almost nonexistence of obesity, no alcohol ingestion, low ingestion of saturated fat, high ingestion of fibers, relatively high physical activity, and the several cultural consequences of living in an isolated community without the psychosocial stress of civilization and without a monetary system or dependence on a job.
 (20)

 This data suggest there are many reasons the Yanomami have such low blood pressure.
 These include high potassium intake, high physical activity, low stress levels, and complete lack of alcohol consumption.
 Furthermore, although the Yanomami have low blood pressure and nearly nonexistent rates of cardiovascular disease, their overall health outcomes are less than stellar.
 (21) They are described in ethnographic literature as having small stature, high mortality and a low life expectancy ranging between 29 and 46 years.
-(22) Despite these high mortality rates and confounding lifestyle factors, the Yanomami people are still used as a prime example in support of the salt-hypertension hypothesis.
+(22)

 The results of the Intersalt Study did not indicate any clear pattern between the level of salt intake and blood pressure in those countries studied.
 (23) And when average life expectancy is plotted against the countries average salt intake, the trend shows that higher salt consumption is actually correlated with longer life expectancy.
 While this correlation does not imply causation, it is interesting to note the compatibility of a high salt diet with a long life expectancy.